Learn about how Tap+ works.

 Refund | Return funds from a previously captured transaction.
 This requires the original transaction reference. |

 Void | Cancel a previously authorised transaction before it is settled.
-Only available for transactions that haven't been settled. |
+Only available for transactions that haven't been settled.
+This is only supported when Elavon is the acquirer. |

 Once you've successfully submitted your request, you'll receive a response.
 The content of this response will vary depending on your specific request, but there are several key elements to pay particular attention to.